 |

-So, we are a married couple who live in a middle-class suburb of
+We are a married couple who live

-life.
+Boston.
 Marc earns his share of our income as an IT desktop

 support staff member for a market research firm in downtown